 • The drift in the prices of stocks after the announcement of financial results or earnings is another common impact of anchoring.
 When a company announces its earnings, the stock price usually underreacts to this news.
 Thus, it moves to a new price using the earlier stock price as the anchor.

 • Disposition bias is also regarded as an anchoring bias effect.
 In this, investors sell the shares whose prices go up and retain those whose prices go down.
 In such cases, it is the anchoring effect that pushes investors to the stock’s purchase price.

 How to Avoid it?

-One issue with the use of anchors is that they do not always give the intrinsic value.
+One issue with the use of anchors is that they do not always give intrinsic value.
 So, they may or may not help investors arrive at the right decision.
 Thus, a rational investor must always try to develop rigorous critical thinking.

 There are also cases when investors value a stock using the valuation technique, and the number they get is very different from the actual stock price.
-In such a case, an investor may try to change their valuation to be in-line with the market.
-They do this because their decision gets influence by the anchoring bias and they don’t trust their own due diligence.
+In such a case, an investor may try to change their valuation to be in line with the market.
+They do this because their decision gets influence by the anchoring bias, and they don’t trust their own due diligence.

 Another way to avoid bias is to conduct a lot of research.
 One major reason for a bias is the existence of uncertainties.
-So, carrying thorough research is a good way to overcome bias.
+So, carrying out thorough research is a good way to overcome bias.

 One can also overcome anchoring bias by rejecting some anchors.
 Certain anchors, such as valuation multiples and historical values, may mislead investors.
 So, it is better to reject them.
 If there is a situation when an investor needs to use anchors, then also it is best to replace or back them with quantifiable data.